-Don't just take our word for it.
-Experience the University of Baltimore from the perspective of our students.
+Experience The University of Baltimore from the perspective of our students.

 Almas Younis, undergraduate student

-Join Almas, a first-generation college student, as she reflects on how her freshman year helped to shape her decision to pursue a degree in criminal justice.
-UB's location in the heart of Baltimore affords students a vibrant and diverse educational experience.
-"My advice to incoming freshmen is to keep an open mind, join organizations and be curious," she says.
+Almas, a first-generation college student, reflects on how her first year helped to shape her decision to pursue her major.
+UBalt's location in the heart of Baltimore affords students a vibrant and diverse educational experience.
+Her advice to incoming students is to keep an open mind, join organizations and be curious.

 Opeyemi Thomas, transfer student

-Ope shares how transferring to UB--and the many resources available to students--changed the course of his career.
-As a Ratcliffe Entrepreneurship Fellow at UB's Merrick School of Business he was able to develop and launch a parking app, Roadi.
-"At UB, I was able to see myself develop into that business owner, that entrepreneur, I wanted to be," he says.
+Ope shares how transferring to UBalt--and the many resources available to students--changed the course of his career.
+As a Ratcliffe Entrepreneurship Fellow at UBalt's Merrick School of Business he was able to develop and launch a parking app, Roadi.
+"At UBalt, I was able to see myself develop into that business owner, that entrepreneur, I wanted to be," he says.

 Chelsea Corpening, graduate student

 Chelsea keeps busy balancing a career, an internship and the pursuit of a graduate degree in Human Services Administration.
 UBalt's flexible course offerings allow her to design a schedule that fits her life.
 "The people who graduate from here really do good for the community, and I really wanted to be a part of that," she says.

 Nick always had a passion for computers and technology, but only as a hobby—until a class on information architecture spurred his decision to pursue his doctorate in information and interaction design.
 "My UBalt experience has been one that’s really allowed for a diverse number of transferable job skills," he says.
 "Whatever you learn here is going to be applicable out there.”